Colorado Springs Switchbacks FC: History

-The Ragain Family was awarded a USL Pro franchise on December 5, 2013, with plans to begin play in 2015.
+The Ragain family was awarded a USL Pro franchise on December 5, 2013, with plans to begin play in 2015.
 The team's name, the "Switchbacks", was announced on January 31, 2014, following a fan contest.
 The team hired Steve Trittschuh as head coach on March 11, 2014.
 Luke Vercollone was the first player signed by Colorado Springs in October 2014.
-The Ragain Family chose Colorado Springs in large part because of the City for Champions vision by city leaders which included a downtown stadium concept that needed a champion of its own.
+The Ragain family chose Colorado Springs in large part because of the City for Champions vision by city leaders which included a downtown stadium concept that needed a champion of its own.

 Steve Trittschuh and Luke Vercollone lead Colorado Springs to two immediate post season appearances in 2015 and 2016.
 A talented 2017 roster did not qualify for the playoffs followed by increasingly challenging league competitions through 2020 as the USL Championship grew.

-In July 2019, the Switchbacks and Trittschuh parted ways naming Assistant Coach Wolde Harris the interim Head Coach.
-On September 23, Switchbacks announced the selection of Alan Koch as the next Head Coach.
-Koch's leadership of the team was cut short by Covid 19 and a restructuring of the 2020 season thereafter returning to Canada.
+In July 2019, the Switchbacks and Trittschuh parted ways naming assistant coach Wolde Harris the interim head coach.
+On September 23, Switchbacks announced the selection of Alan Koch as the next head coach.
+Koch's leadership of the team was cut short by the COVID-19 pandemic and a restructuring of the 2020 season thereafter returning to Canada.
 A stabilizing limited affiliation between the Switchbacks and Colorado Rapids between 2019 and 2021 provided the club with additional technical resources and staff including Brian Crookham that aided the transitioning club.

-The Switchbacks next looked to Brendan Burke from the Philadelphia Union as Head Coach to lead the club in its transition downtown beginning a new phase for the franchise.
+The Switchbacks next looked to Brendan Burke from the Philadelphia Union as head coach to lead the club in its transition downtown beginning a new phase for the franchise.
 Switchbacks rebranded by simplifying the original logo and colors.
 Burke quickly went to work restructuring the team making a 2021 playoff appearance in his first season.
 Player Hadji Barry tied the Championship league record for total goals scored at 25 goals earning the leagues Golden Boot award.
-2022 saw the best start in franchise history both on and off the field tying the league record with 5 wins before defeat.
+2022 saw the best season in franchise history at the time, making it to the Conference Finals before defeat against San Antonio FC.

+After winning the final match of the 2024 regular season against Sacramento Republic FC, the Switchbacks were able to host their entire playoff run at home.
+With a strong home advantage, the Switchbacks were able to cruise through the entire playoffs, conceding only one goal the entire 2024 USL Championship playoffs.
+During this run, the club won their first trophy by winning the Western Conference against the Las Vegas Lights FC, and handily winning the 2024 USL Championship final 3–0 against Rhode Island FC.

+Club culture

+Supporter Groups

+The club has one recognized supporter group, an independent supporter group called Trailheads SG.
+They're typically located behind the south endline in a place titled, "Base Camp."